 What Happens When You Skip Gear In a Manual Transmission?

 What does happen when you skip gear in a manual transmission?
-Is it alright or causes any harm to the engine?
-Well, it’s a common practice for people who drive manual vehicles on a daily basis.
+Is it right or cause any harm to the engine?
+Well, it’s a common practice for people who drive manual vehicles daily.
 They skip from second to fourth or fourth to sixth instead of sliding through all the gears.
 Is it a safe practice?
 Let’s find out.

 Skip Gear in a Manual Transmission: When It Is Safe